shiyouping/embedded-redis-cluster/README.md

 redisCluster.stop();
 ````

-You may change the default settings by:
+You may change the default settings by Java code:

 ````
 // The ports of master nodes are 12000, 12001, 12002 and 12003